7 Ways to Get More Smoke Flavor From Your Pellet Grill

 SmokedBBQSource is supported by its readers.
 We may earn an affiliate commission at no extra cost to you if you buy through a link on this page.
 Learn more

-So you purchased a pellet grill for the wood-fired flavor, but after a few test cooks, you’re feeling a little disappointed with the lack of smoke flavor?
+So you purchased a pellet grill for its wood-fired flavor, but after a few cooks, you’re slightly disappointed with the lack of smoke flavor.

-How to get the best smoke flavor from your wood pellet grill
+The 7 best ways to get more smoke flavor from your wood pellet grill

-To help you get the best rich smoky flavor from your pellet grill, we’ve come up with 6 helpful and easy-to-implement tips to get you smoking!
+To help you get the best rich smoky flavor from your smoke challenged pellet grill, I’ve come up with 7 helpful and easy-to-implement tips to get you smoking!

 One of the main benefits of working with wood pellets is the ability to change the flavor by using different types of pellets.